SueChaplain/guide-sauvian/docs/en/villa.md

 The **green bin** is for general household waste, which is collected every Tuesday and Saturday.
 All waste must be in tied bags.

-The **black bin** with the yellow lid is for recycling and is collected every 2 weeks on a Saturday afternoon.
-The Summer dates for 2023 are as follows:
+The **black bin** with the yellow lid is for recycling and is collected every week on a Saturday afternoon.

-- 8th July
-- 22nd July
-- 5th August
-- 19th August
-- 2nd September

 Note that the recycling bin must not be used for glass, which should be taken to a community bin.
 (You are likely to pass several dedicated glass bins around the streets of Sauvian.)